vmware-labs/verified-betrfs/concurrency/docs/SpinLock.md

 Finally, we package all those things into a `Mutex` object and return it via the out-parameter `m`.

-Now, before we build the `acquire` and `release` methods,

-We need a concept of `MutexHandle`.
-Turns out, we can just make that the `PointsTo` object that we're already using:
+Now, before we build the `acquire` and `release` methods, we need a concept of `MutexHandle`.
+It turns out that we can just make that the `PointsTo` object that we're already using:

 ```dafny
 type MutexHandle<V> = PointsTo<V>